College of Education, Health, and Human Services

 Our Work: Education, Health, and the Human Services

-The College of Education, Health, and Human Services aims to prepare and sustain exemplary practitioners and administrators for work in the interrelated fields of education, human health, and human services through an emphasis on scholarship, diversity, inclusion, and excellence in service delivery.
+The College of Education, Health, and Human Services (CEHHS) aims to prepare and sustain exemplary practitioners and administrators for work in the interrelated fields of education, human health, and human services through an emphasis on scholarship, diversity, inclusion, and excellence in service delivery.

 The College draws broadly upon institutional resources including faculty and programs in other colleges of the University.
 Additionally, facilities in local school districts, health-related settings, public agencies and private corporations regularly provide students with a spectrum of rich experiences.